-The sportier i3s variant costs nearly £37,000 - or around £40,000 with the optional Range Extender engine fitted, but a £3,500 governemnt grant is available to reduce those figures.
+The sportier i3s variant costs around £35,000 - once the £2,500 governemnt grant has been deducted from the initial asking figure.
 That's if you're buying outright of course.
 Most likely i3 drivers won't be, leasing being the usual means of acquisition for all versions of this this BMW.

 Cost of Ownership